netdata/netdata/database/README.md

 ## Running a dedicated central Netdata server

 Netdata allows streaming data between Netdata nodes.
-This allows us to have a central netdata server that will maintain the entire database for all nodes, and will also run health checks/alarms for all nodes.
+This allows us to have a central Netdata server that will maintain the entire database for all nodes, and will also run health checks/alarms for all nodes.

-For this central netdata, memory size can be a problem.
+For this central Netdata, memory size can be a problem.
 Fortunately, Netdata supports several memory modes. **One interesting option** for this setup is `memory mode = map`.

 ### map